 Your Company Isn’t Receiving Management Reports

-Some businesses don’t produce any management reports.
-We hear from some companies that the financial statements they receive give them enough insight and they don’t need in-depth reporting on specific areas of their business.
-Keep in mind, financial reports show past performance and don’t provide insight into future performance or help influence decisions on how to increase profitability.
+Some businesses may not use any management reports, with a notion that the financial statements they receive give them enough insight, and that they don’t need in-depth reporting on specific areas of their business.
+However, financial reports show past performance, and don’t provide insight into future performance or help influence decisions on how to increase profitability.

 On the other hand, if you are a product heavy business, you would want to be able to track inventory and see what is sitting on the shelves each month and how often you need to restock items that are selling quickly.